ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/network-aware-type-system.md

 Subtyping in Ballerina is semantic.
 It is defined by means of shapes, where `S` is a subtype of `T` if the set of shapes denoted by `S` are a subset of the shapes denoted by `T`.
 The examples below demonstrate this behavior.

 The type `boolean` is a simple basic type in Ballerina without a storage identity, so its values become equivalent to its shapes.
-Therefore, the `boolean` type is defined as having two shapes true and false.
+Therefore, the `boolean` type is defined as having two shapes, `true` and `false`.

 The `boolean` type’s shapes can be defined in set notation as `Sboolean = { true, false }`.
 This can be visualized as seen in Figure 2 below.